Level Mountain: Mafic shield-building stage

 The mafic shield-building stage 14.9 to 6.9 million years ago began with the eruption of thin mafic lava flows over an erosion surface.
 Successive eruptions sent lava pouring in all directions from central vents, forming a broad, gently sloping volcano of flat, domical shape, with a profile much like that of a warrior's shield.
 Individual lava flows had an average thickness of 2 to 3 m, but they ranged from less than 1 m to more than 10 m thick.
 Alkali basalts and ankaramites were the main lavas produced during this stage of activity which, due to their low silica content, were able to travel great distances away from their source.
 These lavas also erupted from vents on the flanks of the volcano.
 Blocky 'a'a and ropy pāhoehoe flows characterized the fluid and effusive nature of volcanism during this stage.

-Lava flows of the mafic shield-building stage comprise four sub-horizontal units.
-Initial volcanism produced a 53 m thick sequence of columnar-jointed alkali basalt flows and altered grey-green vesicular basalts which form the lowest unit.
+Lava flows of the mafic shield-building stage form four sub-horizontal units.
+Initial volcanism produced a 53 m thick sequence of columnar-jointed alkali basalt flows and altered grey-green vesicular basalts which make up the lowest unit.
 Subsequent activity deposited the overlying second 107 m thick unit.
-This comprises up to seven 7.6 m thick columnar cooling units of alkali basalt separated by buff-weathered vesicular lava flows.
+It contains up to seven 7.6 m thick columnar cooling units of alkali basalt that are separated by buff-weathered vesicular lava flows.
 Renewed volcanism deposited a 76 m thick sequence of massive ankaramite lava flows over the second unit.
-These lava flows, comprising the third unit, are spheroidally weathered.
+These lava flows, forming the third unit, are spheroidally weathered.
 (Note: Spheroidal weathering is a form of chemical weathering that results in the formation of concentric or spherical layers of decayed rock.)
 The mafic shield-building stage culminated with the emplacement of the fourth and highest unit.
-Eight to ten sequences of columnar-jointed alkali basalt flows comprise this unit and have a total thickness of 122 m.
+Eight to ten sequences of columnar-jointed alkali basalt flows compose this unit and have a total thickness of 122 m.
 All four sub-horizontal units were deposited over a timespan of eight million years.